 More details on Olympic Cruise’s lunch menu can be found here.

 There’s really not a lot to say about Poros to be honest.
-It’s a wonderful island and I have written my own posts about Poros when I’ve visited in the past, here.
+It’s a wonderful island and I have written my own posts about a Greek island break – Poros so you can see more.

-The problem with the Olympic Cruises stop in Poros is that it’s so short – only half an hour.
-Just enough time to run up to the Clock Tower and take some pictures of the gorgeous views, then run back down to the ship before departing for Aegina.
+The problem with the cruise stop in Poros is that it’s so short – only 45 minutes; just enough time to run up to the Clock Tower and take some pictures of the gorgeous views, then run back down to the ship before departing for Aegina.

 And then onwards to Aegina.
 Of all the islands, this is the place we spent the longest and had a wonderful tour to the Temple of Aphaia (part of the Holy Triangle: Acropolis in Athens, Temple of Poseidon at Sounio and the Temple of Aphaia on Aegina).
 Our coach awaited to whisk us away from the quayside to the Temple.
 And what a delight it was: peaceful, stunning and atmospheric.

 The next stop was the Monastery of St. Nektarios – one of the largest monasteries in Greece.